tifred/foodTracker/README.md

   * Selected food should appear in "Recently Selected Foods" list.
   * Selected food should appear in "Foods Eaten Today" list.
   * Food should list name and calorie in the table.
+  * Food should have an "x" icon as the last column of the table.
   * Table should have a "total" line with total of all calories.
   * "Save This Day" button should appear below food table.
   * "Clear All Foods" button should appear below food table.